sequenceiq/blog/source/_posts/2014-09-04-sql-on-hbase-with-apache-phoenix.markdown

 HBase is an open-source, distributed, versioned, non-relational database modeled after Google's Bigtable.
 It's designed to handle billions of rows and millions of columns.
 However, using it as a relational database where you would store your data normalized, split into multiple tables is not easy and most likely you will struggle with it as you would do in any other non-relational database.
-Here comes [Apache Phoenix](http://phoenix.incubator.apache.org/) in the picture.
+Here comes [Apache Phoenix](http://phoenix.apache.org/) in the picture.
 It's an SQL skin over HBase delivered as a client-embedded JDBC driver targeting low latency queries.
 The project is in incubating state and under heavy development, but you can already start embracing it.

 ## Installation
-Download the appropriate distribution from [here](http://xenia.sote.hu/ftp/mirrors/www.apache.org/incubator/phoenix/):
+Download the appropriate distribution from [here](http://xenia.sote.hu/ftp/mirrors/www.apache.org/phoenix/):

- * Phoenix 2.x - HBase 0.94.x
  * Phoenix 3.x - HBase 0.94.x
  * Phoenix 4.x - HBase 0.98.1+

 _Note the compatibilities between the HBase and Phoenix versions_

-Alternatively you can clone the [repository](https://github.com/apache/incubator-phoenix/tree/4.0) and build it yourself (mvn clean install -DskipTests).
+Alternatively you can clone the [repository]https://github.com/apache/phoenix/tree/4.0) and build it yourself (mvn clean install -DskipTests).
-It should produce a jar file like this: phoenix-`version`-incubating-client.jar.
+It should produce a jar file like this: phoenix-`version`-client.jar.
 Copy it to HBase's classpath (easiest way is to copy into
 HBASE_HOME/lib).
 If you have multiple nodes it has to be there on every node.
 Restart the RegionServers and you are good to go.
 That's it?
 Yes!

 ## Sample
-We've pre-cooked a [Docker](https://github.com/sequenceiq/phoenix-docker) image for you so you can follow this sample and play with it (the image is based on Hadoop 2.5, HBase 0.98.5, Phoenix 4.1.0-SNAPSHOT):
+We've pre-cooked a [Docker](https://github.com/sequenceiq/phoenix-docker) image for you so you can follow this sample and play with it (the image is based on Hadoop 2.5, HBase 0.98.5, Phoenix 4.1.0):

 ###Normal launch